Why most AI agent projects fail before production

 Failure mode #2: Brittle connectors (Broken I/O)

+Brittle response parsing can also fail.
+These systems may work in demos but break in production.
+The system scales linearly with cost because every action requires constant polling of external services.
 The architectural mistake is building request-response systems when autonomous operation requires event-driven patterns.
 No webhooks or message queues means synchronous processing of async workflows, which kills both performance and economics at scale.

 Calculate API calls per agent action and measure response time to external events.
 Project your costs at 10x scale.
 The math usually forces the decision.
 Production-grade architecture uses webhook integration, message queues, async processing, and event sourcing for auditability.

-The 30-Day architecture audit
+The 30-day architecture audit

-Week 1-2: Memory stress testing.
-Run multi-session conversations, measure context retention, and audit retrieval quality.
 Week 2-3: Integration resilience testing.
 Test API version changes, simulate service outages, and validate schema evolution handling.
-Week 3-4: Event-driven migration assessment.
-Project polling costs, benchmark latency, and map async workflow requirements.

 What this means for 2026